emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 ### Order of authentication/authorization chain

-When multiple authenticators or authorization checkers are enabled simultaneously, the checks are no longer performed according to the startup order but a fixed configuration order.
-The execution order can be adjusted in the configuration file and Dashboard.
+When multiple authenticators or authorization checkers are enabled simultaneously, the checks are no longer performed according to the startup order but a fixed order per configuration.
+The order can be adjusted from Dashboard.

 ### Variable Interpolation Syntax